Dr Nimesh Mody

 Tenovus Scotland - small research grant (2011), Mathematical Understanding of Obesity and Type 2 Diabetes in mouse models.
 In collaboration with Scottish Crucible participant Liangxui Han (now School of Computing, Mathematics and Digital Technology, University of Manchester).

-1. A novel method to measure biomarkers of ageing and obesity
+1. Using optoelectronic tweezers on cells to measure biomarkers of ageing and obesity;

 The Biochemical Society Summer Vacation Studentship - awarded to Petros Stathakos (University of Aberdeen undergraduate student).